Chairzard/WP-Fonts/README.md

 **A:** I use FontForge, which currently doesn’t support this.

 **Q: I found an issue unrelated to small caps with the font.
 Should I let you know?**
 **A:** I'm open to fixing glaring kerning errors/encoding errors/etc with these fonts, provided I can do so in a reasonable amount of time (I'd fix a couple of really bad kerning pairs, but I'm not re-kerning an entire font, for example).
-Open an Issue in the Issues tracker and I'll let you know if I can handle it.
+Open an issue in the Issues tracker, and I'll let you know if I can handle it.

 **Q: Why were the font files renamed?**
 **A:** To avoid confusion with the original font files, as well as to allow the modified files to coexist with the originals.
 Additionally, fonts under the OFL often have reserved font names.
 To legally redistribute them, I had to change the font names.